enarke/manga-downloader/README.md

 manga downloader
-task to download mngas from manga freak
+task to download mangas from manga freak